 So your iPhone doesn’t have cellular service, hence the name No Service, and you can’t make phone calls, emergency calls, and use mobile internet.
 But you can still use Wi-Fi.
 Wondering what to do if your iPhone has No Service?
 Here are some solutions to fix it and regain network connectivity.

-How to Fix iPhone No Service Issue
+12 Ways to Fix iPhone No Service Issue

 1. Move to an Area With Network Coverage

 This is probably the most logical reason.
 You are traveling and are currently moving through an area with no coverage.
 There are no cell towers for the SIM that you have installed or the signal is so weak that your iPhone is not picking it up.
 Remote areas like forests, deserts, etc. are prone to this issue.
-Wait some time before you are back in network coverage.
+Wait sometime before you are back in network coverage.
 Step outside of your room or house.
 Elevators and other packed areas are also known to jam network signals resulting in No Service text.

 2. Check Network Coverage for Your Carrier